Retries are load multipliers: policy-keyed resilience for Go¶

 }

-The timeline records per-attempt timings, outcomes, errors, backoff decisions, and budget gating, plus call-level attributes (like policy source and whether normalization happened).
+The timeline records per-attempt timings, outcomes, errors, backoff decisions, and budget gating, plus call-level attributes when present.

 Streaming observers (best for metrics/logging/tracing)¶

 For logs, metrics, and tracing integrations, implement observe.Observer.
-The observer receives lifecycle events, attempt events, hedge spawn events, and budget decision events with standardized reasons like "budget_denied" or "circuit_open".
+The observer receives lifecycle events, attempt events, hedge spawn events, and budget decision events.

 The goal is simple: recourse does not just retry.
 It tells you exactly what it did.